arunharshan/ai-chat/README.md

 - **React Router** for:
   - Public and private routes
   - Auth guard protection

+### ⚛️ Backend Server-Api Call
+- Built with **NodeJs and Express**
+- A dummy server to check the user authentication
+- **Express** for:
+  - GET, POST, DELETE
+  - The user can be created and modified using these api calls

 ### 🔐 Authentication
 - Dummy login system via **Node.js + Express**